-Sonja and Anita will be joined by a visiting faculty member with recent K-12 teaching experience and a background in elementary education.
+Sonja and Anita will be joined by a visiting faculty member with recent K-12 teaching experience.

 Expectations & Outcomes

 EXPECTATIONS AND STANDARDS

 The Master in Teaching (MiT) program upholds graduate-level academic and professional standards.
 The faculty team for each cohort cycle provides students with a covenant of mutual responsibilities and requirements for successful program completion explained in detail in the MiT Student Guidebook to Policies, Procedures and Resources.
 Additional expectations are found in the MiT Student Teaching Handbook and in individual program-specific syllabi and assignments.